 One of the biggest advantages to being a business owner is the tremendous amount of tax benefits that are available to you.
 The tax system is truly in the favor of the entrepreneur.
 Although you have to pay self-employment taxes (which is ultimately an investment to your retirement/social security account), there are many different tax claiming strategies that will help maximize your tax savings and minimize your tax liability.
 This article will lay out some of the most popular tax benefits available to business owners.

 Virtually any expense (ordinary and necessary) directly related to your business is tax deductible.
 Unless you own a C Corporation, these expenses flow right through to your personal/individual taxes.
-Some of these expenses include your business meal and entertainment expenses (50% deductible), parking, hotel, phone, office expenses, legal and professional services (i.e. a tax preparation fee or the fee you pay to set up your business), and any state and local business taxes paid.
+Some of these expenses include your business meal (50% deductible), parking, hotel, phone, office expenses, legal and professional services (i.e. a tax preparation fee or the fee you pay to set up your business), and any state and local business taxes paid.
 So the rule of thumb is that if an expense is related directly to your business, you’ll more than likely be able to deduct it.
 Simple enough.

 Note: If you use your car for your business, not only can you deduct the miles driven, but you may also be able to claim a deduction for the depreciation on the car.
 If you buy a brand new car, you may be able to deduct the entire cost of the car in the year you bought it and placed it into service.